phdesign/flickr-rsync/README.md

 ## Options

-All options can be provided by either editing the `flickr-rsync.ini` file or using the command line interface.
+All options can be provided by either editing the config file `flickr-rsync.ini` or using the command line interface.

 ```
 usage: flickr-rsync [-h] [-l] [--list-format {tree,csv}] [--list-sort]